 Your WooCommerce shipping setup defines your shipping fees, fulfillment methods, and where and how you ship your products.
-In this guide, we’ll walk you through how to set up shipping zones, methods, and rates in your WooCommerce dashboard.
-Then you can organize your fulfillment operation to efficiently ship your orders.
+In this guide, we’ll walk you through how to set up shipping zones, shipping methods, and rates in your WooCommerce dashboard so you can start accepting and shipping orders.

 Step 1: Set Up WooCommerce Shipping Zones & Methods